Humbedooh/dsnmp/README.md

 - Fix settings.json to match your hardware
 - Run `nohup python dsnmp.py &` and have coffee!

+## Command line options
+- `--port $port`: Serve up status pages from a small HTTP server off port $port (as opposed to using an existing web server)
+- `--dry-run`: Just run the scans and generate reports, but do not alert via HipChat, PagerDuty or email if issues are detected.
+Great for debugging.

 ## Extending to dynamically added hosts ##
 If you don't like restarting the script to add new hosts/checks, you can specify a `hostsfile` option in the json, pointing to an external json file on a HTTP server.